liamchampton/Deploy-To-IBM-Cloud-With-GitHub-Actions/workshop-instructions/step-2-ibm-cloud-api.md

 Give the API key a name and an optional description.
 Click `Create` and make a note of this key.
 You will only see it once in this management console.

 This is all we need to do in the Cloud console.
-The rest will done via the CLI and in GitHub!
+The rest will be done via the CLI and in GitHub!